FAQs

 How long can I wait for an appointment?

 Appointments are often available within 2-3 days (and sometimes sooner), depending on the time of the week and patient load.
 When travelling and at appointments, I do not answer the phone.
-I will respond to calls as soon as I am able to.
+I will respond to texts, emails and voicemails as soon as I am able to.
 If you feel that your pet is in distress and I do not respond quickly, see your family veterinarian or an animal emergency service as quickly as possible.

 Are there situations when I need to seek emergency care?